-1. Insert a blank disk/disc into the appropriate drive.
+1. Insert a blank disc into the appropriate drive or connect a USB storage device.

-You can back up to any removable disc, including flash memory devices, portable hard disks and writable CDs.
-However, note that Intuit (the maker of QuickBooks) recommends that you not use the QuickBooks backup command to move a backup file onto a CD.
-Instead, Intuit recommends that you back up the file to your hard drive and then use the Windows File Copy command to burn the file onto the disc.
-This workaround approach tends to solve some of the CD-writing problems people experience when backing up directly to a CD from QuickBooks.
+You can back up to any removable disc, including flash memory devices, portable hard disks, and writable CDs.
+Note, however, that Intuit (the maker of QuickBooks) recommends that you not use the QuickBooks backup command to move a backup file onto a CD.
+Instead, it recommends that you back up the file to your hard drive and then use the Windows file-copy command to burn the file onto the disc.
+This work-around approach tends to solve some of the CD-writing problems that people experience when backing up directly to a CD from QuickBooks.